w3f/polkadot-wiki/docs/learn/learn-simple-payouts.md

 calculated, and nobody issued a payout for that era from that validator in the next 28 eras, the reward would no longer be claimable.

 :::info In order to be absolutely sure that staking rewards can be claimed, users should trigger a payout before 28 eras have passed.

 :::

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction fee.
 Someone must submit a transaction with a validator ID and an era index.
-Polkadot will automatically calculate that validator's reward, find the top {{ polkadot_max_nominators }}
+Polkadot will automatically calculate that validator's reward, find the top
+{{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorsCount" defaultValue={50000}/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> :kusama }}
 nominators for that era, and distribute the rewards pro rata.

+:::note The Staking system only applies the highest
+{{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorsCount" defaultValue={50000}/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> :kusama }}
-:::note The Staking system only applies the highest {{ polkadot_max_nominators }} nominations to each validator to reduce the complexity of the staking set.
+nominations to each validator to reduce the complexity of the staking set.

 :::